-New regulations have just come into force which means from next year, every new public sector website and app will need to meet certain accessibility standards and publish a statement saying they have been met.
+New regulations have just come into force which means from next year, every new public sector website will need to meet certain accessibility standards and publish a statement saying they have been met.
 Existing websites will have until 2020 to comply.
+All apps will have until 2021 to comply.

 The aim of the regulations is to ensure public sector websites and mobile apps are accessible to all users, especially those with disabilities.